• Skip to main content

 Broth in a jar and a large pot.

 • Bring the broth to a boil and then lower heat to a simmer, scraping the browned bits at the bottom so that they loosen.
-Return the pork to the pot and simmer for 10-15 minutes, until the internal temp. of the pork reaches 145°F.
+Return the pork to the pot and simmer for 10-15 minutes, until the internal temperature of the pork reaches 145°F.

 Broth with pork tenderloin in a large pot.